Skip to content

 Or email Cornwall Youth Council at youthcouncil@cornwall.gov.uk.

-The Annual Conversation took place in 2021 and 2022.
-A third event planned for November 2023 was postponed due to poor weather conditions affecting travel on the day.
-The event will now take place in April 2024.
+The Annual Conversation took place in 2021, 2022 and 2024.
+The Article 12 Celebration Day took place in 2025.
 This joint working event brings together children, young people and council leaders.
 It gives children and young people the opportunity to share ideas on the future of Cornwall.

 Find out more about the Annual Conversation